-This unit aims to provide students with an understanding of behavioural ecology within an evolutionary framework.
-There will be an emphasis on fundamental principles (e.g., the ways in which animals interact with their own and other species and the environment, mechanisms to maximise reproductive success, determinants of fitness of an individual).
+This unit aims to provide you with an understanding of animal behaviour within an evolutionary and ecological framework.
+There is an emphasis on fundamental principles (e.g., the ways in which animals interact with their own and other species and the environment, mechanisms to maximise reproductive success, determinants of fitness of an individual).
 In lectures, these principles will be highlighted by presentation of the history and theory of behavioural ecology, recent examples and advances (primary literature and research within the School), and detailed case studies.
-Practicals will develop students' understanding of relevant research methodology, with an emphasis on research design.
-Extended workshops/discussions will allow in depth exploration of specific areas of behavioural ecology, while a group research project will emphasise experimental design and data collection in a real situation.
-Scientific presentation skills will be developed through presentation of the research project to peers as a conference talk, and in a written report in the form of scientific journal article (e.g., Behavioural Ecology).
-An assignment in the format of a review in Trends in Ecology and Evolution will further develop the students' ability to synthesise and communicate cutting edge ideas in behavioural ecology and evolutionary biology.
+The practical classes are designed to initially develop understanding of relevant research methodology (the process of science, research design, data analysis and synthesis) via group research projects.
+The group projects will emphasise experimental design and data collection in real situations (not always as easy as it may seem) framed within a theoretical framework.
+Scientific presentation skills are important to any budding scientist (or for that matter in most job situations); these skills will be developed through presentation of the research project to peers as a conference talk and in a written report in the form of a scientific manuscript.
+The forum assessments will develop your ability to access primary literature and to critique and apply this knowledge to address novel questions in Behavioural and Evolutionary Ecology.

 |Unit name||Behavioural and Evolutionary Ecology|

 |Available as an elective?||Yes|